This topic describes how to create pivot tables and efficiently analyze data using pivot tables.

 Some facts about a pivot table creation:

-The Pivot Table document with pivot table template, and Data Source view with the table fields (when dealing with pivot tables, data source columns are referred to as fields) open.
+2. Switch to the Pivot Table view to see the pivot table template.
+The Data Source view opens automatically with the fields (when dealing with pivot tables, data source columns are referred to as fields) specified in our query document.

 To add fields to the pivot table, drag-and-drop them from the Data Source view to a required pivot table area or highlight a field in the Data Source view, select a required area from the Destination area drop-down list and click the Add To button or just press ENTER.

 To add two or more fields to the same pivot table area, add the first field and then drop the second one before or after the first field in the area.